 So, JK Rowling has “only” managed to be loved by about 1% of the human race and everyone else couldn’t care.
 And, god, that’s depressing for the rest of us – so why did I do this to everyone?

 Well, because we know that JK Rowling is actually pretty good at what she does.
 We also know that, given a chance, her work happened to do fantastic.
 And yet, we also know that a lot of people just would not give her that chance.
 Was it about the quality of her work?
 Or was it just that it wasn’t the sort of thing those particular people were interested in or could imagine others being interested in?
-When you start asking that question you start to realize that, regardless of your rejections, it’s not really about you, it’s about them.
-The fact is, you could get rejected and have actually done nothing “wrong”.
+When you start asking that question you start to realize that, regardless of your rejections, it’s not strictly about you, it’s about them.
+The fact is, though we should always strive to improve, you could get rejected and have actually done nothing “wrong”.

 This could be discouraging, but there’s actually a silver lining of hope around this idea.
 You see, the fact remains that while even the best of us can “only” manage 1% of the world’s population, you don’t need to get a whole 1% to be successful.
 Honestly, most people are pretty damn successful as an author if they can manage even 0.001% of the world’s population.
 Some would even be comfortable at less than that.
 And, for our screenwriter friends, you’ll be considered a hit at only 0.05% on basic cable and a around 0.2% on network TV.
 The point is, you don’t need to capture the whole world’s attention to win big, just a sliver of it.